iioflow/docs/crow/index.md

 ### norns

 crow integrates seamlessly with norns as a CV and [ii/i2c](/docs/modular/ii) interface.
 By default, crow can be a norns clocking source or destination.
 [Many scripts have additional crow functionality](https://norns.community/tag/crow).
+Please note that presently only a single crow is supported by the norns scripting API.

 Want to script on your own?
 See the full [crow studies](norns) for a complete guide